-We are getting ready for a winter season from 25th January, 2021.
-A safe winter holiday for our guests is the ultimate goal, on which we are working together in SalzburgerLand.
+Our guests can be sure that a safe and happy holiday is our ultimate goal, on which we are working together in SalzburgerLand.

 What do I have to do when I sit down at or get up from the table?

 When entering the restaurant or ski hut, approaching or leaving the table, the minimum distance of one metre must be observed in relation to all other persons who do not live in the same household or who are not part of your group.
 Guests must also wear an FFP2 mask when entering and leaving, only while seated at the tables themselves may this be removed.

 Where can food be consumed?
 Are self-service areas or buffets allowed?

 Food and drinks are served indoors only at the seating.

 Self-service is permitted if special hygienic precautions minimise the risk of infection.
 This can include, among other things: